briannemsick/barrage/docs/config.rst

 Imports
 -------

-Before delving into the entire config documentation it is worth mentioning the most common reoccurring pattern in the config.

 Components are imported via their ``python paths`` in the config.

 An ``import block`` in the config is defined as such: